Detention & Deportation

 If you do not have a valid leave to remain in the UK and there is no application or other proceedings pending with the Home Office or Immigration Tribunals, you may get detained and deported.

-If you do not have leave to remain in the UK and there is no application or other proceedings pending, the Home Office may detain you for administrative removal.
+If you do not have leave to remain and no pending applications, the Home Office may detain you for administrative removal.
+Various factors affect the success of your application to remain, and your solicitor will advise you on these factors and how to proceed.

 There are factors which will affect the success of your application to remain in the country.
 Your solicitor will advise you on these factors, your chances of success and how to complete the application.